MarcManiez/Intro-to-Rust/README.md

 Since I had been playing around with Rust a little bit, I volunteered to give the class an intro to what I know of Rust.

 This is in no way a replacement for [far better resources](https://doc.rust-lang.org/stable/book/second-edition/).
-I simply chose some specific aspects of the language and of its compiler that I think makes it stand out, and compared those aspects to C to illustrate why Rust is the way it is and what problems it chose to solve.
+I simply chose some specific aspects of the language and of its compiler that I think make it stand out, and compared those aspects to C to illustrate why Rust is the way it is and what problems it chose to solve.